Cozi Zuehlsdorff

-Cozi Noelle Zuehlsdorff (born August 3, 1998) is an American actress and singer, best known for her role as Hazel Haskett in the movie Dolphin Tale (2011) and the sequel, Dolphin Tale 2 (2014).
+Cozi Noelle Zuehlsdorff (born August 3, 1998) is an American actress, producer, singer, songwriter and writer, best known for her role as Hazel Haskett in the movie Dolphin Tale (2011) and the sequel, Dolphin Tale 2 (2014).
 She appeared in Mighty Med as Jordan, in Liv and Maddie as Ocean, and the 2018 musical remake of Freaky Friday as Ellie.

 In November 2014, she released her debut EP, Originals.
-Cozi collaborated with Monstercat house artist Hellberg with his single "The Girl", on which Zuehlsdorff contributed vocals to, which was featured on his EP, This Is Me and on Monstercat 021 – Perspective.
+Zuehlsdorff has notably collaborated with Swedish artists Hellberg and Rich Edwards alongside Dutch DJ duo Vicetone with the singles "The Girl", "Where I'll Be Waiting" and "Nevada" respectively.
+All three of these songs in which she provided vocals to were released on the Canadian EDM label Monstercat between 2015 and 2016.

 Early life

 Zuehlsdorff was born Cozi Noelle Zuehlsdorff on August 3, 1998 in Mission Viejo, California to Allison (née Beech) and Scott Zuehlsdorff.
 She has one sister.

 Career

 Acting career

 Zuehlsdorff began acting in musicals at a young age.
 Her first major role was Hazel in the 2011 film Dolphin Tale.
 She then appeared in Disney Channel's Liv and Maddie and in Disney XD's Mighty Med prior to reprising her role of Hazel in Dolphin Tale 2.
 She starred in the 2018 TV film Freaky Friday.